Starting a New Section

-You must have at least two (2) NAR Members to charter an NAR Section and five (5) to renew the charter once the Section has been active for two or more years.
-At least one member must be a Senior (adult) member.
+All Sections must include at least one (1) NAR Senior member among their membership.
 This Senior Member is invaluable in assisting a club through the maze of legalities and local government contacts during its operation, as well as dealing with merchants, a bank, and other officials.
 Your club may choose to accept “associate” members who are not NAR members, but these members cannot officially belong to your Section and they gain no insurance benefits through your club.

 When you’ve determined the appropriate type and you’re ready to charter, fill out the online Section Application Form carefully.
-The contact details that you supply for your Section will not only be used by NAR Headquarters for official business, but they will be provided to other clubs and people in your area looking for a Section to join.
+The contact details that you supply for your Section will not only be used by the NAR for official business, but for public Sections, it will be provided to other clubs and people in your area looking for a Section to join.
 Help us put NAR members in touch with you by providing correct address, phone and e-mail information.
 Also, make sure these people can be reached and are responsive.

 There is no fee for chartering a NAR Section, for renewing a charter, or for getting a Section insurance certificate for your launch site landowner; it is all FREE because you are a member of the NAR and we think that Sections are important!

 Note: Due to the mechanics of the NAR’s insurance policy, all insurance certificates expire on or around April 4th of each year.
 New certificates become effective immediately and are automatically issued to all active Sections with Landowner certificates.
 The Landowner certificates are also reissued automatically and sent to the appropriate Sections.
-Section Charters are aligned with the insurance certificates and also expire at the beginning of April.
+Section Charters are aligned with the insurance certificates and also expire at the beginning of April each year.
 The Section renewal process typically starts between mid-February and the beginning of March each year and is handled online.
 Reminders are sent to all Section Contacts via the email address on record.